 Papadopoulos is introduced to someone who has contacts at Russia’s Ministry of Foreign Affairs.
 Papadopoulos and the contact two begin communicating regularly to try to set up a meeting between Trump and Putin.

 Papadopoulos is told by Mifsud that the Russians have “dirt” on Clinton.
 “They have thousands of emails,” he is told.

 Jared Kushner, Trump’s son-in-law, meets Kislyak at a reception at the Mayflower Hotel in Washington before a foreign-policy speech given by Trump.
 Sessions may have spoken with Kislyak as well.
 The same day, Papadopoulos emails senior campaign adviser Stephen Miller to say that he had “some interesting messages coming in from Moscow about a trip when the time is right.”

-Two different people who support Trump email the campaign to set up a meeting between a Trump staffer and a Russian official named Alexander Torshin.
+During this month, two different people who support Trump email the campaign to set up a meeting between a Trump staffer and a Russian official named Alexander Torshin.
 The emails, sent to adviser Rick Dearborn, are titled “Kremlin Connection” and “Russian backdoor overture and dinner invite.”
 Kushner rejects the latter overture.

 May 20 or 21

 Torshin and Trump Jr. meet at a dinner related to the NRA convention in Louisville, Ky.

 At a closed-door meeting of foreign policy experts and the prime minister of India, Page praises Putin effusively.